elexive-com/elexive-calc/resources/JourneyPlanner.md

 ## User Experience Flow

 1. **Initial Engagement**
-   - User arrives at the Customer Journey view
+   - User arrives at the Journey Planner view
    - Visual journey stages draw attention to the sequential nature of transformation
    - Default journey stage (typically Assess) is pre-selected